 Using weight as the basis of the ratio, portion out 20% fresh panir or chicken and 80% greens (chard, spinach, kale, etc).
 Rotate the greens used and always use fresh leaves (not frozen).

 Greens of choice

 Fresh panir or thoroughly steamed chicken

-1/2 tsp Shroto Shudhi Masala or SVA Madhur Masala
+1/2 tsp SVA Shroto Shudhi Masala OR personal spice recipe

 Slice panir into thin steaks.
 If using chicken, steam until completely cooked and covered with ghee and spices on all sides.